The Documentation Gap

 The Impact

-After shipping the comprehensive README:
+After I shipped the full README:

-- Token adoption increased — developers use
+- Token adoption went up: developers reach for

-Documentation isn't a nice-to-have.
-It's the interface between your design decisions and the developers who implement them.
-Without it, every decision lives in one person's head — and that doesn't scale.
+Documentation isn't a nice-to-have; it's the interface between your design decisions and the developers who implement them.
+Without it, every decision lives in one person's head, and that doesn't scale.